 If the completion form has not been received by the specified deadline, a student may be denied the right to graduate.

-The deadline for January graduates to turn in their Research Writing Requirement Completion Form to OSA is the last day of the fall semester examination period.
+The deadline for January graduates to turn in their Graduation Writing Requirement Completion Form to OSA is the last day of the fall semester examination period.

-The deadline for May graduates to turn in their Research Writing Requirement Completion Form to OSA is the date grades are due for third-year students
+The deadline for May graduates to turn in their Graduation Writing Requirement Completion Form to OSA is the date grades are due for third-year students

-The deadline for August graduates to turn in their Research Writing Requirement Completion Form to OSA is the last day of the summer semester examination period.
+The deadline for August graduates to turn in their Graduation Writing Requirement Completion Form to OSA is the last day of the summer semester examination period.

-Satisfying the Research Writing Requirement with an Article Submitted to the Willamette Law Review or the Willamette Journal of International Law & Dispute Resolution
+Satisfying the Graduation Writing Requirement with an Article Submitted to the Willamette Law Review or the Willamette Journal of International Law & Dispute Resolution

 All of the information on Willamette Law's writing requirements is available in the Law Student Handbook, Section 4.1.